wbzhang2594/MobPlugin/README.md

 # MobPlugin
 Mobs have inteligence?
 Who knows? ヽ༼ຈل͜ຈ༽ﾉ

-**Please if you want this plugin, download plugin from Target Folder or a working build from CircleCI!**
+**If you want this plugin, please download from "Target" folder or a working build from CircleCI!**

 Know Bugs:
 - [ ]  Config.yml [now plugin save default config.yml]